Fully computable a posteriori error bounds for eigenfunctions: Introduction

+Section~\ref{se:eigenproblem} provides more details about the well-posedness of this problem and gives examples how the (generalized) matrix, Laplace, and Steklov eigenvalue problems fit into this setting.

 The problem to determine eigenvalues $\lambda_i$ is well posed in the sense that small perturbations of the data lead to small perturbations of eigenvalues.
-However, the variation of eigenfunctions $u_i$ upon the perturbation of the data is not necessary small, and can even be discontinuous.
+However, the variation of eigenfunctions $u_i$ upon a small perturbation of the data is not necessarily small, and can even be discontinuous.
 For example, if two close and simple eigenvalues merge to one multiple eigenvalue then the two corresponding orthogonal eigenfunctions abruptly change into a two dimensional eigenspace.
 Thus, eigenfunction determination in case of tightly clustered or multiple eigenvalues is an ill-conditioned problem.

-Any attempt to estimate the error of approximate eigenfunctions has to take into the account the ill-conditioning from clustered eigenvalues.
+Any attempt to estimate the error of approximate eigenfunctions has to take into the account this ill-conditioning.

 Our approach is to consider the space spanned by eigenfunctions corresponding to all eigenvalues within a cluster.
 This space is well conditioned provided the cluster is well separated from the rest of the spectrum.
-We propose error estimators that bound the \emph{directed distance} \cite[\S5.15]{Meyer:2000} between the approximate and the exact space of eigenfunctions in both the energy and $L^2$ norms.
-The proposed estimators generalize the idea from \cite{BirBooSwaWen:1966}.
-The quality of these estimators depends on the width of clusters and spectral gaps between them.
+We propose error estimators that bound the \emph{directed distance} \cite[\S5.15]{Meyer:2000} between the approximate and the exact space spaces of eigenfunctions in norms induced by both inner products $a$ and $b$, see estimates \eqref{eq:Deltaest} and \eqref{eq:Deltaest_b} below.
+Further, we present a bound on the distance in the $a$-sense obtained from the distance in the $b$-sense; see \eqref{eq:a_by_b} below.

+The error estimators in our approach provide rigorous upper bounds on these distances without any {\em a priori} information about the approximate eigenfunctions.
+These estimators are fully computable in terms of approximate eigenfunctions and two-sided bounds on eigenvalues and their quality depends on the width of clusters and spectral gaps between them.
+For the Laplace eigenvalue problem, the proposed estimators generalize the idea from \cite{BirBooSwaWen:1966}; see Remark \ref{rem:birkhoff-etl-result} below.